PhotonMoton/Simple-School-Bell-System/README.md

    cd /path/to/your/SchoolBell/
    ```

-2. Start the virtual environment:
+2. Start the virtual environment.
+Enter:
    ```
    . .venv/bin/activate
    ```